 Whichever method of confession you prefer, it is important to remember that we believe it is God,… and only God,… who forgives you of any sin.
 The Minister is merely a sign of God’s merciful love and one of the instruments He uses to compassionately lead all people to healing and a greater love for each other.
 At no time does the Minister act “In Persona Christi” (in the person of Christ or as another Christ) as is done in some religious traditions.

 Q. Can I re-marry in your Church ?

-Q. Do I have to have an annulment before I can re-marry ?
+Q. Is an annulment required before I can re-marry ?

 A. No,… we do not require annulments.
-Occasionally we get asked by Roman Catholics who are divorced from a previous marriage if they can get married again,… sacramentally,… without their previous marriage having been annulled.
+Occasionally we get asked by Catholics who are divorced if they can get married again, without their previous marriage having been annulled.